unm-campus-histories/spaces/docs/essays/mckinnon-center.md

 for construction limited mobility and created multiple detours of common routes.
 Buildings around this area included the Collaborative Teaching and Learning Building and the Economics building, as well as Hokona Hall.
-The northern edge of campus was gated off and prevented students from accessing these buildings without seeking an alternate route.
+The northern edge of campus was gated off and prevented students from accessing these buildings without seeking an alternate route.h